palaceswitcher/SMW-NES-Disassembly/README.md

 Run "compile.bat".
 You'll have to rip the .chr yourself.

 # To-do:
--Try documenting some of the collision code.
+-Try documenting some of the collision code.\
--Document how warp data works, specifically the data in the latter half of bank 36.
+-Document how warp data works, specifically the data in the latter half of bank 36.\
--Finish cleaning, organizing, and fixing the labels for the music ASM.
+-Finish fixing the labels, cleaning, and organizing the music ASM.
 As of right now, they're extremely messy.